lvlada/CarftoriaS/README.md

 ```
 src/
+  api/           # Endpoints
+  assets/        # Icons and images
   components/    # Reusable components
   providers/     # Providers
+  layout/        # Layout of pages
   pages/         # Pages and their specifics
   routes/        # Routes for the application
   styles/        # Styles for the application